 - The Compounded Annual Growth Rate (CARG) has been around 5% annually since 2011.

 - Integration services, app design, and development account for approximately 25% of the industry.

-- Internet of Things (IoT) devices have increased 30% between 2018 and 2019, with much of this affecting the IT consulting industry.
+- Internet of Things (IoT) devices has increased 30% between 2018 and 2019, with much of this affecting the IT consulting industry.

 - 62% of business leaders in the technology consulting industry view culture as a hurdle they need to overcome.

 - CAGR is expected to grow 11.8% between 2018 and 2025.